Mycenaean Greece: Organization

 The Mycenaean economy, given its pre-monetary nature, was a palace economy, focusing on the redistribution of goods, commodities and labor by a central administration.
 The preserved Linear B records in Pylos and Knossos indicate that the palaces were closely monitoring a variety of industries and commodities, the organization of land management and the rations given to the dependent personnel.
 The Mycenaean palaces maintained extensive control of the nondomestic areas of production through careful control and acquisition and distribution in the palace industries, and the tallying of produced goods.
 For instance, the Knossos tablets record c.
 80,000–100,000 sheep grazing in central Crete, and the quantity of the expected wool from these sheep and their offspring, as well as how this wool was allocated.
 The archives of Pylos display a specialized workforce, where each worker belonged to a precise category and was assigned to a specific task in the stages of production, notably in textiles.

 Nevertheless, palatial control over resources appears to have been highly selective in spatial terms and in terms of how different industries were managed.
 Thus, sectors like the production of perfumed oil and bronze materials were directly monitored from the palace, but the production of ceramics was only indirectly monitored.
 Regional transactions between the palaces are also recorded on a few occasions.

+Also, the view that land was administered by the palace has been challenged.
+An alternative interpretation of the relevant Linear B tablets (Pylos E-series) suggests that they record the distribution of cereals for religious festivals and communal meals rather than land tenure.
+This reinterpretation proposes a model of Mycenaean society in which communal organization, religious ceremonies, collective meals, and cooperation between communities played a central role, challenging the traditional emphasis on centralized palatial control of land.